Residence Hall PoliciesAnonymous (not verified) May 18, 2015

 Routine maintenance may be requested via the Rhodes webpage.
 For emergency requests, call Physical Plant at 901-843-3870; if no answer or after hours, call Campus Safety at 901-843-3880.

 Students are responsible for cleaning assigned room.
-Housekeeping staff will clean suite bathrooms, hall bath/shower rooms and common space.
-Residents in apartment style units - East Village, West Village, Spann and Parkway Hall - are responsible for cleaning the suite, including common areas, bathrooms and kitchens.
+Housekeeping staff will clean community bathrooms/showers, laundry rooms, and common space.
+Residents in apartment style units (East Village, West Village, Spann, and Parkway Hall) or suite style unit bathroom (Glassell, Blount, Robinson, Voorhies, and Voorhies-Townsend) or rooms in unit, are responsible for cleaning the suite, including common areas, bath/shower rooms, and kitchens.

 Quiet hours are times when no noise should be heard in the hallways or outside of the building.
 Courtesy hours are times during which the noise level may be higher than during quiet hours.
 As the term implies, students are expected to be courteous to one another and respect the rights of other residents.
 Quiet hours begin at 10:00 p.m. and end at 8:00 a.m. the following morning Sunday through Thursday.
 On weekends (Friday and Saturday), these hours begin at 1:00 a.m. and last until the following morning.
 Courtesy Hours are in effect at other times.
 During final exams and reading days, quiet hours are extended to 24 hours.